twinkle-toes-happy-feet-bubbles/studio/docs/cloudflare-deploy.md

 ### Pick the correct project slug

 Set `CF_PAGES_PROJECT_NAME` to the slug of the Pages project you want to deploy.
 You can find it on the project **Overview** page (it matches the subdomain shown on `*.pages.dev`) or via `npx wrangler pages project list`.
-Either create a project named `dpr-insight` or update the slug in this variable so Wrangler deploys to the right destination.
+If Cloudflare doesn’t have that project yet, the build command will attempt to create it automatically using `wrangler pages project create`.
+Adjust `CF_PAGES_PRODUCTION_BRANCH` if your default branch isn’t `main`.

 ## 4. Option B – Manual Deploy with Wrangler